The Ceramic Field Guide

 4. Type and size

-Match the watch to your life: a diver, a chronograph, a GMT for travel, a dress piece.
+Start from how you will actually wear it, whether that points to a diver, a chronograph, a GMT for travel or a dress piece.
 Ceramic wears light for its size and warm on the skin, and it is hypoallergenic, so a larger case stays comfortable.

 5. Price